NeonInc/Game-of-Life/README.md

 #### Play Menu

-In the Play Menu, players can change start pattern and the game update speed.
-Start patters that can be chosen are 'Glider', 'Beacon', , 'Toad','Blinker', 'Tetromino', 'Pulsar', 'Light Weight Spaceship', 'Copperhead Spaceship', 'Weekender', 'Gosper Glider Gun' and 'Random'.
+In the Play Menu, players can change start pattern and the game update delay.
+Start patterns that can be chosen are 'Glider', 'Beacon', 'Toad','Blinker', 'Tetromino', 'Pulsar', 'Light Weight Spaceship', 'Copperhead Spaceship', 'Weekender', 'Gosper Glider Gun' and 'Random'.
+The game update delay is given in ms with smaller values causing the game to update faster.

 <p align="center">
   <img width="640" height="480" src="https://github.com/NeonInc/Game-of-Life/blob/master/Images/Play_Menu.png">